2000151 - Introduction to Dairy Fermentations

 Learning Outcomes

-By the end of the course, the learner will:
+By the end of this course, you should be able to:

-- Identify and manage or account for factors such as heat treatment or salting that may affect growth and by products produced by cultures.
+6. Identify and manage or account for factors such as heat treatment or salting that may affect growth and by products produced by cultures.

 Course Topics